Founding Directors

 Ellen Miller-Executive Director

-Since 2011 we have grown and are now averaging 1100 hats being made a month by 200 volunteers.
-Hats are being delivered to over 50 locations mostly in Texas.
+Since 2011 we have grown and have been averaging 1100 hats being made a month by 200 volunteers.
+Hats are being delivered to over 50 locations, mostly in Texas.
+We are now in Colorado in 23 different hospitals and infusion centers, along with three hospitals in Arizona.

 Danielle Dennis – Assistant Director